collectivat/collectivat.github.io/blog/_posts/2022-05-26-judeocastella-en.md

 ### Press Conferences

-We have organized two press conferences in Turkey and Spain, enriched with round table conferences, in order to share the results of the project with minoritized language speakers and/or researchers from both territories, to discuss the digital divide.
+We have organized two press conferences in Turkey and Spain, enriched with round table conferences, in order to share the results of the project with minoritized language speakers and/or researchers from both territories, and to discuss the digital divide.

 <p align="center"><img src="/img/blog/2022/taularodona.jpeg" alt="Round table discussions"></p>